 Benefiting Prostate Cancer Awarness, Research, and Funding

 Mankind's Summer Golf Tournament is right around the corner.
-The tournament will be held at Tour 18, in Flower Mound, TX on Friday, April 1, 2016.
+The tournament will be held at The Tribute, in The Colony, TX on Friday, April 7, 2017.
 Lunch and driving range open at 11:30 AM.
 Shotgun start at 1:30 PM.
 The format this year is a 4-man scramble, pick your own team.
 We always have extra spots on teams so if you cannot get a full team together let me know so I can pair you up with another team.
 This year's entry fee is $160 per golfer or $600 per team.
 The entry fee includes the use of the driving range, lunch, beer, soft drinks, energy drinks, water and dinner.
 We will have a raffle to give away big prizes so bring extra cash, credit card, or your check book.
 Register below.

 11:30 Lunch and Driving Range is Open